krzyzanowskim/SwiftOnigurama/README.md

 ### Performance

-SwiftOnigurama handles UTF-8 encoding conversion efficiently and provides competitive performance for regex operations.
+SwiftOniguruma handles UTF-8 encoding conversion efficiently and provides competitive performance for regex operations.
 The underlying Oniguruma engine is highly optimized for various character encodings and complex patterns.

 ## Additional Resources